Abandoned & Little-Known Airfields:

 Francis recalled, “Ours was a red & white Bell Jet Ranger.”

-The only aeronautical chart depiction which has been located of Sagwon Airport was on the November 1997 Point Barrow Sectional Chart (courtesy of Stu Sibitzky).
+The earliest aeronautical chart depiction which has been located of Sagwon Airport was on the November 1997 Point Barrow Sectional Chart (courtesy of Stu Sibitzky).

 It depicted Sagwon Airport as having a 3,800' unpaved runway.